 Some of these woodland cemeteries are a piece of land that will mature into a piece of woodland in the future.
 Others are already set in amongst mature trees and are especially landscaped for their particular use.

-Alternatively we can arrange a burial on your own land.
+Alternatively we can arrange a green funeral burial on your own land.

 Graves aren’t marked with vertical marble headstones as they are in traditional cemeteries.
 Graves are either left unmarked (though logged on plans) or they have a small wooden marker or a horizontal flat engraved natural stone marker.